resbazaz/Weekly_Projects/README.md

 2. Schedule the project and let potential collaborators know
     - Go to the Meetup events page: https://www.meetup.com/ResBazAZ/events/
-    - Find the next event on the calendar when you want to work on the project (either a Hacky Hour or PhTea)
+    - Find the next event on the calendar when you want to work on the project (either a Hacky Hour or Coffee & Code)
     - Add a comment to the scheduled event with a link to the GitHub issue (see step 1) you are planning to work on
     - Yes, it's absolutely OK if we work on multiple projects per meeting!
 The more the merrier!